 CCITT Recommendation X.25 specifies several optional facilities that can be supplied to a user by the PSDN.
-The X.25 optional user facilities that are supported by the IBM X.25 NCP Packet Switching Interface are described in Chapter 2.
+The X.25 optional user facilities that are supported by the IBM X.25 NCP Packet Switching Interface are described in Chapter 2, "Functions of the X.25 NCP Packet Switching Interface."